Bubobubobubobubo/sardine/docs/sardine_doc/src/installation/windows.md

 # Windows

-Installing Sardine on Windows is harder than on other operating systems.
-Windows is Windows!
-It doesn't want you to have fun.
-Don't worry, at least two Sardine devs are running Windows just fine :)
+Installing Sardine on Windows is more difficult than installing it on Linux/MacOS.
+Don't blame me, blame Windows for not providing the right tools.
+Microsoft are doing everything they can to prevent you from having fun.
+Why aren't you running Excel or Word already?

-- **[PLEASE READ THE PRE-INSTALLATION PAGE BEFORE GOING FURTHER]**
+- **PLEASE READ THE PRE-INSTALLATION PAGE BEFORE GOING FURTHER**.
+- Install the [Windows Terminal](https://github.com/microsoft/terminal), the modern terminal for Windows, made by Microsoft.
+- Install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) for MIDI connectivity.
+This will allow you to play with any synthesizer.

 ### Preparing your environment